 Computer freezes or crashes when closing Programs or Games

 Before we go ahead, make sure to check for any sign of overheating.
 Software like HWiNFO offers an excellent measure of temperature, especially if your motherboard supports it.
+The points you need to take a look at are:

 - Does your computer have enough power?